linsalrob/PyFBA/TEST.md

 nosetests tests
 ```

-We have updated PyFBA to work with Python version 3, and you should also be able to test that using nosetests:
+We have updated PyFBA to work with [Python 3](https://www.python.org/download/releases/3.0/), and you should also be able to test that using nosetests:

 ```
 cd PyFBA